joa-queen/ship-node-backend/README.md

 ## Testing

-This template uses Mocha for testing.
+This project uses Mocha for testing.
 Write your tests in the `src/app/**/*.test.ts` files.
 Run tests using `npm test`.

-## Error Handling
+## Error Handling and Logging

 Custom error handling is implemented using the `error-handler.ts` middleware.
 It provides consistent error responses and integrates with Sentry for error tracking.
+Logging is handled by Winston, with different log levels for different environments.

 ## API Responses